danielsaidi/PrintingKit/Sources/PrintingKit/PrintingKit.docc/Articles/Getting-Started.md

 }
 ```

-You can also make views implement ``PrinterView`` to make printing even easier.
+You can also let your views implement ``PrinterView`` to make printing even easier.

 For instance, you then don't have to specify a ``Printer``: